Karthussssss/canvas_api/readme.md

 2. `data/assignments.csv`: Contains all collected assignment data
    - Format: Student Name, Chinese Name, English Name, Course Name, Chinese Course Name, Academic Support, Assignment Name, Assignment ID, Due Date, Submission Time, Full Mark, Student Score, Status, Fetch Time

+3. `notion_processor/data/notion_grades.csv`: Contains grades data formatted for Notion
+   - Format: Student Name, Chinese Name, English Name, [All Course Columns], Updated Time

+## Notion Integration

+The project includes a dedicated Notion processor module that:

+1. Reads data from the standard grades CSV
+2. Transforms it into a Notion-friendly format:
+   - Student information as rows
+   - Course names as columns
+   - Latest grades as values
+   - All possible courses included, even if a student isn't enrolled
+3. Automatically updates the Notion CSV each time the main script runs

+This formatted data can be easily imported into a Notion database or used with the Notion API.

 ## Error Handling

 The application implements comprehensive error handling: